 - Frame mindfulness as a practice about subjective experiences rather than about overarching truths of the universe.

 - Do not include symbols or artifacts closely linked to a particular religious tradition (e.g. making particular gestures with one’s hands, bowing, using religious props, etc.).
+For mindful listening, we recommend using a chime or vibratone; many other instruments, such as singing bowls, have close associations with particular religious traditions and therefore we don’t use them.

 - Do not substantiate the practices on the basis of religious figures or texts.
 At the same time, take care not to denigrate religious practices or texts.